sverrirarnors/veidibann/README.md

 ## How do I set this up?

+The extension is currently in review by Google, but you can still load it manually.

 After cloning the repository, you can [go to Chrome's extension settings](chrome://extensions/), click "Load unpacked" and select the "extension" folder within the repository.
 After that, you have to reload Chrome.

 ## How does this work?